aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 ## Accessing the resolved endpoint

-Any Middleware after the endpoint route resolution middleware will be able to access the resolved endpoint through the http context.
+Any Middleware after the endpoint route resolution middleware will be able to access the resolved endpoint through the HttpContext.

 The following code snippet shows how this can be done in your own middleware: